Crow Creek Sioux Tribe

 The Tribe’s current suicide prevention program has had a very positive impact on the youth, but much more needs to be done.
 Depression, violence, substance abuse, and physical and sexual abuse are still common – the people are in despair.
 Unfortunately, the Tribe’s extreme poverty severely limits its ability to address the situation, and those working toward prevention are getting tired and are wearing out, their emotions stretched to the limit.

-The goals and objectives of the project are as follows: 1) Promote suicide awareness in the community through a public information campaign to increase public knowledge and expanded suicide awareness in the school system; 2) Develop effective prevention and intervention services through community-based suicide prevention and improving services to people who have been affected by suicide; and 3) Enhance service provider capabilities by increasing collaboration among local partners, improving local data management techniques, and increasing capabilities of local partners involved in suicide
+The goals and objectives of the project include enhancing suicide awareness in the community and in the school system, enhancing and expanding effective prevention and intervention services, improving access to services for people who have been affected by suicide, enhancing service provider capabilities, enhancing collaboration among stakeholder groups, improving local data management techniques, and increasing capabilities of local partners involved in suicide prevention.

 The project will advance the goals and objectives laid out in the Tribe’s suicide prevention plan, as well as those in the South Dakota Strategy for Suicide Prevention.
 Federal aid will enable the Crow creek Tribe to enhance and expand its existing suicide prevention strategies, and to lay the groundwork for future sustainability.
 It is truly a situation where federal funding can directly save lives.